Lifeboats of the Titanic: Lifeboat 4 (port)

-Launched concurrently with lifeboat 10, with about 34 people aboard, lifeboat 4 was the last of the wooden lifeboats launched under the supervision of Lightoller at 1:50 A.M. with Quartermaster Walter Perkis put in charge.
+Launched concurrently with Lifeboat 10, with about 34 people aboard, Lifeboat 4 was the last of the wooden lifeboats launched under the supervision of Lightoller at 1:50 a.m. with Quartermaster Walter Perkis put in charge.
 It was actually one of the first lifeboats to be lowered on Captain Smith's suggestion that passengers should be loaded from the Promenade Deck rather than the Boat Deck.
-However, the captain had forgotten that – unlike on his previous command, Titanic's sister ship Olympic – the forward half of the Promenade Deck was enclosed.
-Lightoller ordered that the windows on the Promenade Deck's enclosure were to be opened, and moved on to deal with the other lifeboats.
+However, the captain had forgotten that– unlike on his previous command, Titanic's sister ship Olympic – the forward half of the Promenade Deck was enclosed.
+Lightoller ordered that the windows on the Promenade Deck's enclosure were to be opened and moved on to deal with the other lifeboats.
 The windows proved unexpectedly difficult to open and to add to the problems, the lifeboat got caught up on Titanic's sounding spar, which projected from the hull immediately below the boat.
 The spar had to be chopped off to allow the lifeboat to progress.
 A stack of deck chairs was used as a makeshift staircase to allow passengers to climb up and through the windows and into the boat.

 Among the occupants was Madeleine Astor, the pregnant wife of the American millionaire John Jacob Astor.
 She had endured a long wait, shuttling back and forth between the Promenade and Boat Decks as plans for loading the boat were made and discarded.
 Now she boarded, accompanied by her maid and nurse, and helped by Astor, who asked Lightoller if he could join her.
 Lightoller refused, telling him, "No men are allowed in these boats until the women are loaded first."
 Astor told Madeleine, "The sea is calm.
 You'll be all right.
 You're in good hands.
 I'll meet you in the morning."
 He did not survive.

-The Carters also reached Boat 4.
+The Carters also reached Lifeboat 4.
 William Carter helped his wife, Lucile, and daughter, also named Lucile, into the boat, but his son, Billy, had to leave his tan-and-black Airedale dog before he was allowed in the boat.